SViswanathanLab/TrPLet/README.md

 ### Batch Correction

-In general, we noticed that cell line RNA-seq often does not require batch correction with CCLE, while tumor RNA-seq with TCGA almost always does (based on two-component PCA).
+In general, we noticed that cell line RNA-seq often does not require batch correction with CCLE, while tumor RNA-seq with TCGA almost always does (based on tSNE analysis).
 We recommend batch correcting using ComBat-seq using lineage as a covariate.
 Choose a lineage of your sample that most closely matches with TCGA or CCLE lineages.
 TCGA lineages available here: https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations; CCLE lineages are indicated by the string following the underscore "_" in the cell line name as indicated in the sample_info.csv file (https://depmap.org/portal/data_page/?tab=allData).

 ### Inclusion of Mutation Calls